Targeting Alignment: Extracting Safety Classifiers of Aligned LLMs: Methodology

 We will refer to \(f_{i,i+\delta}\) as the set of decoders between the \(i\)-th and the \(i+\delta\)-th decoder, \(\delta\geq 0\).
 The second hypothesis implies that for an input \(x\in V^\ast\) where \(f_{i,i+\delta}(x)\in\mathbb{R}^{|x|\times d}\), we only consider the last element of the sequence, reducing the input dimension of the classification head \(\mathcal{C}\) to \(\mathbb{R}^{d}\).

 By construction, the input space of \(f_{i,i+\delta}\) depends on the output space of \(f_{1,i}\), since the model was trained with the entire architecture.
 In this work, we set \(i\) to 1.
-We leave the exploration of structures that isolate intermediate decoders to future work (see \autoref{section:discussion-classifier}) because they would require techniques to mitigate the absence of earlier decoders (leading to a lower accuracy of the extraction), which is out of the scope of this work.
+We leave the exploration of structures that isolate intermediate decoders to future work (see \autoref{section:discussion-classifier}) because they would require techniques to mitigate the absence of earlier decoders, which is out of the scope of this work.

 Finally, \(\delta\) will be termed the \textit{candidate size} and we will refer to \(\frac{\delta}{D}\) as the \textit{normalized candidate size} (also referred to as percentage of the corresponding LLM), \ie the proportion of decoders of the LLM used by the candidate.
+We will focus on the latter when comparing different LLMs as the number of parameters is spread evenly across decoders.

 \shortsection{Training} For the selected structure \(f_{i,i+\delta}\), the goal is to train a classification head \(\mathcal{C}\) to obtain a candidate classifier.
 To avoid overfitting due to a complex classification head, our approach leverages linear probing, which has shown promising results for safety representation~\cite{kirchWhatFeaturesPrompts2024, zhengpromptdriven2025}.
-The first step is to create a dataset \(\mathcal{X} = (f_{i,i+\delta}(x), \mathcal{R}(f_\theta(x)))\) consisting in the extracted feature from the structure \(f_{i,i+\delta}\) and the predicted label\footnote{Since we focus on extracting the classifier and not improve it, it is beneficial to have both right and wrong labels from the classifier.} by applying the classification rule \(\mathcal{R}\) to the output of the LLM \(f_\theta\) for each prompt \(x\).
-Finally, the classification head is trained with this objective:
+The first step is to create a dataset \(\mathcal{X} = (f_{i,i+\delta}(x), \mathcal{R}(f_\theta(x)))\) consisting of the extracted feature from the structure \(f_{i,i+\delta}\) and the predicted label\footnote{Since we focus on extracting the classifier and not improve it, it is beneficial to have both right and wrong labels from the classifier.} by applying the classification rule \(\mathcal{R}\) to the output of the LLM \(f_\theta\) for each prompt \(x\).
+Finally, the classification head is trained using the following objective: